-These condensed consolidated interim financial statements are prepared on a going concern basis, which assumes that the Company will be able to meet its obligations and continue its operations for its next fiscal year.
-Realization values may be substantially different from the carrying values shown and these consolidated financial statements do not include adjustments that would be necessary if the going concern assumption is not appropriate.
+These consolidated condensed interim financial statements are prepared on a going concern basis, which assumes that the Company will be able to meet its obligations and continue its operations for its next fiscal year.
+Realization values may be substantially different from the carrying values shown and these consolidated interim financial statements do not include adjustments that would be necessary if the going concern assumption is not appropriate.

-The Company had an accumulated deficit of \$55,246,451 at June 30, 2023 and did not have revenue since inception.
+The Company had recurring losses and did not have revenue since inception.
+For and as at the three months ended March 31, 2024, the Company had a comprehensive loss of \$719,221 and an accumulated deficit of \$56,335,526.
 These factors indicate the existence of material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 The Company's continuing operations and its ability to meet mineral property and other commitments are dependent upon the ability of the Company to continue to raise additional equity or debt financing and/or to seek joint venture partners.
 Although the Company has been successful at raising capital in the past, there is no assurance that the Company will be able to raise adequate financing on terms that are acceptable to the Company, if at all.
 Based on its current plans, budgeted expenditures, and cash requirements, management believes the Company would need to raise additional capital to accomplish its business objectives thereafter.